-E3 Alliance uses objective data to drive collaborative change “cradle to career” in Central Texas.
-Recently the organization has focused its efforts on student attendance, an issue that has a “triple bottom line” impact on students, teachers, and school resources.
-In 2013, we conducted a study to collect detailed information about why students in Central Texas miss school.
-Our findings suggest that coordinated region-wide efforts to prevent acute illness can improve attendance for all students, while targeted interventions can help specific sub-populations of students to reduce absenteeism and experience greater academic success.
+In this study, E3 Alliance focused efforts on student attendance, an issue that has a “triple bottom line” impact on students, teachers, and school resources.
+In 2013, E3 conducted a study to collect detailed information about why students in Central Texas miss school.
+Our findings suggest that coordinated regionwide efforts to prevent acute illness can improve attendance for all students, while targeted interventions can help specific sub-populations of students to reduce absenteeism and experience greater academic success.

 - 72% of absences are “true absences,” defined here as cases in which students are not in class, at another district campus, or participating in a school event.

 - Acute illnesses such as colds or flu account for 48% of all true absences in the region.
 The next most common reasons were skipping, chronic illness and family emergencies.

 - Absence frequency patterns were similar across two non-contiguous districts, and a spike in acute illness absences seen in both districts aligned with a spike in flu in the region.

 - Although half of Central Texas students are low-income, they account for more than half of mental health, and non-medical absences such as family responsibilities, skipping, and logistical problems getting to school.